guigonzalezz/Move-It/README.md

 <div align="center">
   <h1>:rocket: Move It  </h1>
   <h2>Next Level Week #4</h2>
-  <p align="left">Projeto desenvolvido na semana Next Level Week da Rocketseat, proposta deste projeto seria desenvolver um Pomodoro Timer utilizando ReactJS.</p>
+  <p align="left">Project developed during Rocketseat's Next Level Week, the proposal of this project was to create a Pomodoro Timer using ReactJS.</p>

 </div>

 <hr/>

-## Tecnologias Utilizadas
+## Technologies Used
 - **Javascript**
 - **Typescript**
 - **ReactJS**